bbottema/simple-java-mail/docs/concurrency/README.md

 The infographic shows the pooled asynchronous path with managed Angus transport.
 It maps responsibilities, not monitor nesting or every possible send path.
 Outcome reporting follows the email across those layers; it is not another transport layer.
 Open the image for the full-size view, then use the pages below for transitions and locking rules.

 The [infographic source and maintenance notes](inside-a-mail-send.md) record its scope, the shared asset, and the review checkpoint for each remaining improvement phase.

+Recipient DSN policies and automatic ORCPT use the same layers and ownership.
+The adapter prepares immutable per-attempt command options; the managed transport reads them under its existing send monitor and clears them in `finally`.
+No new lock or state machine is introduced.
+Pre-MAIL capability failures return a healthy lease; SMTP failures keep the existing invalidation path.
+The overview infographic remains accurate.

 ## Start with the question you have